 In Girardville, Golden Age Communications asked the FCC to allow WQDD-LP, one of the survivors of the original LPFM window, to move from 107.9 to 93.5 to get a cleaner channel.
 That move was granted last week, but the FCC rejected an application from WLRI-LP (92.9 Gap) for a major site change that would have moved its transmitter a few miles south.
 That move would have taken 92.9 too close to first-adjacent WPOC (93.1) in Baltimore.

-*The FCC has also finally put the pedal to the bureaucratic medal when it comes to wrapping up the last remaining bits of the FM translator window it opened a decade ago.
+*The FCC has also finally put the pedal to the bureaucratic metal when it comes to wrapping up the last remaining bits of the FM translator window it opened a decade ago.
 Last week saw the grants of more than a dozen construction permits from applications that were thawed out last year after a long FCC freeze.
-Here’s what’s coming to the airwaves on that front:
+Here's what's coming to the airwaves on that front:

 - Ocean City NJ: W272DF (102.3), CSN International (WWFP 90.5 Brigantine)

 - Pennsauken NJ (Philadelphia) : W237EH (95.3), Broadcast Learning Center Inc. (WVCH 740 Chester PA)

 - Lehigh Township PA: W292EQ (106.3), Beacon Broadcasting Corp.
 (WJCS 89.3 Allentown)

 - Sunbury PA: W229BY (93.7), Four Rivers Community Broadcasting Corp.
 (WEVW 90.9 Elysburg)